Mike12041204/cuQC/README.md

 ```
 #define TASKS_SIZE 10000
 ```
-We have set the program with default definitions which should work on a GPU with `40GB` of global memory for most graphs.
+We have set the program with default definitions which should work on a CPU and GPU with `40GB` for most graphs.

 However, if a `segmentation fault` or `bus error` occurs during cuQC's run, these definitions may not be suitable for the graph.
 These definitions should be corrected by running the program again, this time in debug mode.
 This mode can be toggled on for cuQC by changing a definition within the program.
 This definition has the name of `DEBUG_MODE` and has two options: `0 - off` and `1 - on`.
 When debug mode is on, the program will display information indicating the size of the data within the data structures at each partial step and will provide information on which of these data structures might be causing the memory issue.
 This mode should allow the fine-tuning of the data structure definitions to allow cuQC to work on numerous graphs of considerable size.
 As explained in the paper, tuning the definition `TASKS_PER_WARP` may also decrease the memory usage of the program.
 Of course, at some point, a graph will become too large to run, no matter what definitions are chosen.
 ## Experiments